 Scientists having at least two years of research job experience are generally sought after by NASA.
 Through post-doctoral scholarship, research assistantships, or internships, one could obtain this experience.

-Step 4: Apply for a scientist position at NASA
+Step 4: Apply for NASA scientist position

-Step 5: Internships and Fellowships
+Step 5: Participate in NASA Internships and Fellowships

 Apply to NASA centres for fellowships and internships.
 NASA provides early-career scientists and students with a range of fellowship and internship opportunities, including the NASA Postdoctoral Program and the NASA Internship Program.